garethmd/garethmd.github.io/_posts/2024-08-22-linear-ltsf.md

 # Global, Local, Independent and Multivariate experiments
 So you maybe asking yourself why does any of this matter?
 Who cares if this is a local or a global model.
 Well it matters because when we use these models as benchmarks we need to ensure that we are comparing like for like.
 So in order to do this I have run the DLinear and NLinear models in the following configurations:

-Local - One model for each time series
+- Local - One model for each time series
-Independent - One model but with no shared weights
+- Independent - One model but with no shared weights
-Multivariate - One model for all time series forecasting all time series simultaneously
+- Multivariate - One model for all time series forecasting all time series simultaneously
-Global - One model for all time series forecasting each time series independently (To achieve this the models were set to have one channel and then trained using a univariate data sampling strategy)
+- Global - One model for all time series forecasting each time series independently (To achieve this the models were set to have one channel and then trained using a univariate data sampling strategy)

 The datasets that we'll be using are from the Monash datasets which I've used in previous posts are and are a collection of 40 univariate and multivariate time series datasets.
 The forecast horizons are diverse and come from different domains.
 For brevity I'll just present the results from 6 datasets.

 ## Computational Efficiency
+The first thing we'll look at is the computational efficiency of the models. *Table 1* below shows the total training time in seconds for 100 epochs for each configuration on the 6 datasets.

 | Model               | Local     | Independent | Multivariate | Global  |
 |---------------------|-----------|-------------|--------------|---------|